-Much of the discussion at last month’s AeroCon Montreal event centered on how to meet customer and regulatory demands while operating more efficiently.
+Much of the discussion at the last AeroCon Montreal centered on how to meet customer and regulatory demands while operating more efficiently.

 With tougher demands, aerospace and defense manufacturers must apply increased quality controls, track production as it occurs and launch new programs faster than their competition.
 Many are also frustrated with how to manage the increasing volumes of data required for regulatory compliance.